-Some of these trails are quite popular and one in particular, the Waterfall Gully to Mount Lofty one, is very busy on weekends with annoying people trying to set personal bests on the climb up and having to push their way past you to do so.
-Other trails in other parks are far less busy but are still just as pretty — the valley sections damp and cool and usually carpeted in ferns, the rocky ridge sections giving nice views of the city below — and it is these that I explore most weekends.
+Some of these trails are very busy on weekends with annoying people trying to set personal bests and having to push their way past you to do so.
+Other trails are far less busy but are still just as pretty — the valley sections damp and cool and usually carpeted in ferns, the ridge sections giving nice views of the city below — and it is these that I explore most weekends.

 I arrived early, the sky still red from the rising sun, parked the car at the end of the last street and set off.
-It was a crisp morning and I walked briskly, trying to get the blood pumping and warm up as quickly as possible.
-The river, only a couple of kilometres from the gulf here, was wide and free-flowing, and I crossed it via a shaky suspension footbridge.
+It was a crisp morning and I walked briskly, trying to get the blood pumping.
+The river, close to the gulf here, was wide and free-flowing, and I crossed it via a shaky suspension footbridge.

 After two hours I stopped for a drink and something to eat.
 This was the best part of hiking, not the good feeling of exercising and everything in your body warm from working, but the chocolate at the half-way point, which I had with tea still warm from my thermos.

-I finished the last of my tea and set off back in the direction I had come from.
+I finished the last of my tea and set off back in the direction I had come.

-Not long after making the turn back, I rounded a bend in the river and stopped dead in my tracks.
-An instinctive feeling of dread ran down my body from my neck to my feet.
+Not long after, I rounded the bend in the river and stopped dead in my tracks.
+An instinctive feeling of dread ran down my body.
 I nearly took a step backward but just stopped myself, not wanting to show fear.
-But my heart began to race involuntarily and my eyes became very big.
+But my heart began to race involuntarily and my eyes became large.

 Around that bend and just up the hill was a guy and his dog.

 This guy was tall and big and strong and had long dreadlock hair.
-He was dressed head to toe in full army fatigues, not genuine but knockoffs.
+He was dressed head to toe in army fatigues.
 He wasn’t wearing these for nothin’.
 Against his collarbone rested the butt of a hunting crossbow, which was cocked and pointed in my direction.
-This thing, unlike the fatigues, was very much genuine and deadly-looking.
+This thing, unlike the knockoff fatigues, was very much genuine and deadly-looking.
 The heads of the carbon arrows it used were the size and shape of small pine cones.
 The arrows themselves were strapped across his back.